autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-feature-engineering.md

 - Any string columns are deemed categorical unless they are text (see below).
 Some models perform better if you tell them which columns are categorical and which are continuous.

 - Numeric columns are passed through without change, except to identify them as `float` or `int`.
 Currently, numeric columns are not tested to determine if they are likely to be categorical.
-You can force them to be treated as categorical with the Pandas syntax `.astype(category)`, see below.
+You can force them to be treated as categorical with the Pandas syntax `.astype("category")`, see below.

 - Text columns are detected by firstly checking that most rows are unique.
 If they are, and there are multiple separate words detected in most rows, the row is a text column.
 For details see `common/features/infer_types.py` in the source.